 The Verbal Ability section of the CAT has always been one of those things that never fails gets my goat.
 To me it has never made any sense at all!
-Why do they want MBA aspirants to read passages by philosophers (and sometimes poets) and then answer questions set by non-philosophers or people who fancy themselves as philosophers know at least three idioms in which the word “DONKEY” is used correctly and one in which it is incorrectly used — the one I marked as incorrect was — The Professor could talk the hind legs off a donkey — of course only a professor capable of that could make that question! keep unjumbling paragraphs when there can always be more than one way of arranging sentences to form a coherent paragraph.
+Why do they want MBA aspirants to read passages by philosophers (and sometimes poets) and then answer questions set by non-philosophers or people who fancy themselves to be philosophers know at least three idioms in which the word “DONKEY” is used correctly and one in which it is incorrectly used — the one I marked as incorrect was — The Professor could talk the hind legs off a donkey — of course only a professor capable of that could make that question! keep unjumbling paragraphs when there can always be more than one way of arranging sentences to form a coherent paragraph.
 This is one of the big reasons why I like and respect the precisely designed Verbal Section of the GMAT and also teach a lot for the same!
 But be that as it may, we have a job at hand — to clear the …

 In the previous post, we discussed how to maximize your VA-RC score by increasing your accuracy on RC.
-In this post we will take a look at VA, time-allocation and order of attempts for the section as a whole.
+In this post, we will take a look at VA, time-allocation, and order of attempts for the section as a whole.
 The VA section is not very different from RC for most test-takers in terms of maintaining a consistent accuracy.
-Grammar and vocab-based questions are the bugbear for many, while the rest of VA is the main scoring area..
+Grammar and vocab-based questions are the bugbears for many, while the rest of VA is the main scoring area..